 City of Laredo announces third annual Holiday Market by Sister Cities

-LAREDO, TX.
-(KGNS) - The City of Laredo is hosting an annual event where shoppers can purchase some one a kind gifts for Christmas.
+LAREDO, Tex.
+(KGNS) - It’s beginning to look a lot like Christmas, which is why the city is hosting an annual event where shoppers can purchase some one-of-a-kind gifts for Christmas and the holiday season.

-On Tuesday morning, the City of Laredo officially announced its third annual Holiday Market by Sister Cities that is set to take place at the Outlet Shoppes at Laredo.
+On Tuesday morning, the city of Laredo officially announced its 3rd Annual Holiday Market by Sister Cities, which is set to take place at the Outlet Shoppes at Laredo.

 Much like the Sister Cities Festival, more than 80 vendors from Mexico and Latin America will showcase traditional food, clothing, jewelry as well as home décor.

-Dr. Marcela Uribe, one of the organizers of the event said community members will not only get a chance to shop at our outlet mall but also take part in the festival and farmers market.
+Dr. Marcela Uribe, one of the organizers of the event, says community members will not only get a chance to shop at our outlet mall but also take part in the festival and farmers market.

-The Holiday market by sister cities is scheduled for the weekend of Nov.
-17 through the 19 at 10 a.m. at the outlet shoppes at the second level of the food court.
+The Holiday Market by Sister Cities is scheduled for the weekend of Nov.
+17 through the 19th at 10:00 a.m. at the Outlet Shoppes at the second level of the food court.

 For more headlines. click here.